 Knowingly or willfully abusing an elderly person or disabled adult, and not causing great bodily harm, permanent disfigurement, or permanent disability is a third-degree felony, punishable by up to five years in prison.
 The following offenses constitute abuse of an elderly person or disabled adult:

 - Intentionally causing a physical or psychological injury to an elderly person or disabled adult;

-- Acting in an intentional manner which could reasonably be expected to cause a physical or psychological injury to an elderly person or disabled adult; and
+- Acting in an intentional manner that could reasonably be expected to cause a physical or psychological injury to an elderly person or disabled adult; and

 - Actively encouraging any person to commit an abusive act that could reasonably be expected to cause physical or psychological injury of an elderly or disabled adult.

 Aggravated abuse of an elderly person or disabled adult, which is a first-degree felony and punishable by up to 30 years in prison, is defined as: